-What are Co-Working Spaces so Popular?
+Why Are Co-Working Spaces So Popular?

 In 2005, no one had heard of the idea of co-working space.
 Today, there are more than 18,000 of them around the globe, and experts project that number will grow to nearly 26,000 by 2022.
 Why are these spaces so popular?

 We have the rise of the gig economy and the independent worker to thank for that.
-The American dream doesn’t include working in a 9-to-5 job from high school until retirement anymore, and the number of people working remotely from home and from co-working spaces around the globe is growing exponentially.
+The American dream doesn’t include working in a 9-to-5 job from high school until retirement anymore, and the number of people working remotely from home and co-working spaces around the globe is growing exponentially.

 Right now, there are 3.9 million remote workers in the United States, with 70% of them making the transition from office to remote in the last four years.
-Nearly one-quarter of remote workers don’t even have a home base they could visit as needed, because the entire company is remote.
+Nearly one-quarter of remote workers don’t even have a home base, they could visit as needed because the entire company is remote.

 With 57 million people making money from their side hustles and benefiting from the gig economy, co-working spaces are becoming the new office space.
 Remote work can be incredibly isolating, with people working alone from their living rooms or home offices.
 Co-working spaces give these remote workers the ability to network with their peers while giving them the tools they need to get their jobs done.

 Speaking of networking, if you move or visit a new city, the first thing you should do is start networking with the local co-working community to help you find a new space.
 Poke your digital nose into social media groups on Facebook or LinkedIn, and publish a post or two to let the local co-workers know you’re new to the area and looking for space.